devfreelex/pam/README.md

 See also, that the FORM component depends on a store instance to render components as soon as the state changes.
 So the next step is to create the store from which App and Component depends.

-Dentro da diretório src na pasta store crie os arquivos index.js, state.js, actions.js, mutations.js e store.js
+Within the src directory in the store folder create the index.js, state.js, actions.js, mutations.js, and store.js files.

 The files will look like this: